evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/inspect.rst

    returned. *args* is a list of the argument names.  *varargs* and *keywords* are the names of the ``*`` and ``**`` arguments or ``None``.  *locals* is the locals dictionary of the given frame.

-   .. deprecated:: 3.5
-      Use :func:`signature` and
-      :ref:`Signature Object <inspect-signature-object>`, which provide a
-      better introspecting API for callables.

 .. function:: formatargspec(args[, varargs, varkw, defaults, kwonlyargs, kwonlydefaults, annotations[, formatarg, formatvarargs, formatvarkw, formatvalue, formatreturns, formatannotations]])